A BRIEF HISTORY......OF KIRKBY MALLORY

 500 of meadow, 1000 pasture, 200 wood, 1000

-furze and heath and with respect to Kirkby Mallory, 30 Homesteads.
+furze and heath and with respect to Kirkby Mallory it also

 Following

-his death, his estates and lands were divided between his co -heirs,
+lands were divided between his co -heirs, being his surviving

-Kirkby Mallory and later married John Noel, son of Andrew Noel,
+She later married John Noel, son of Andrew Noel, Earl of Gainsborough.

 In